steevepay/dapp-kickstarter-truffle/README.md

 ```
 Finallyse your '.env' file by adding your deployed contract address:
 ```
-FACTORY_CONTRACT_ADDRESS="0x8..."
+// or you can use the following deployed contract: 0x8574BcbB0a0a2dF8172aBeF30e22CD033a8CCfDA FACTORY_CONTRACT_ADDRESS="0x8..."
 ```
 Congratulation, your decentralized kickstartup is running on http://localhost:3000 🎉